Dee Kessel Caperton: First Lady of West Virginia

 Caperton did not seek reelection in 1988 in order to campaign statewide for her husband's campaign for governor.
 She had considered a bid for the governorship but passed on it, fearing a woman would be unable to defeat incumbent Arch Moore.
 After becoming First Lady in 1989, she became the first First Lady of West Virginia to have her own office in the State Capitol.
 As First Lady, she focused on education, children, and women's issues.

 On June 8, 1989, Governor Caperton announced his and his wife's divorce.
 On August 17, 1989, Caperton sued her husband for $12 million, claiming she had been forced to sell market shares below value for political reasons.
 The divorce was granted on October 24, 1989, as a no-fault divorce, and the lawsuit filed against her husband was settled out of court.
-It had been reported the settlement was for $11 million dollars, though neither party had been willing to confirm specifics.
+It had been reported the settlement was for $11 million, though neither party had been willing to confirm specifics.